-The engine driven mechanical tachometer is located near the lower center portion of the instrument panel.
+The engine-driven mechanical tachometer is located near the lower center portion of the instrument panel.
 The instrument is marked in increments of 100 RPM and indicates engine speed.
-An hour meter below the center of the tachometer dial records elapsed engine time in hours, tenths, and hundredths.
-Instrument markings include a normal operating range of 2200 to 2700 RPM.
+An hour meter below the center of the tachometer dial records elapsed engine time in hour, tenths, and hundredths.
+Instrument markings include a normal operating range of 2100 to 2700 RPM.
 Maximum (red line) at any altitude is 2700 RPM.
+A yellow arc from 1850 to 2250 RPM is provided to caution the pilot against continuous engine operation in this range during descent.

 A fuel pressure gauge, on the instrument cluster, indicates fuel pressure to the carburetor in pounds per square inch.
 The gauge is operated by fuel pressure.
-Gauge markings are 0.5, 5 and 8 PSI with a red line at 0.5 PSI and 8 PSI.
+Gauge markings are in 0.5, 5 and 8 PSI with a red line at 0.5 PSI and 8 PSI.
 A green arc extends from 0.5 PSI to 8 PSI to indicate the normal operating range.